© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 North Hill Tor Camp is a scheduled monument protected by Cadw under reference GM062.
 View the official record →

-North Hill Tor Camp is a promontory fort situated on the Glamorgan coast in Wales.
+North Hill Tor Camp is a promontory fort located on the Welsh coast, defended by substantial earthwork defences that exploit the natural topography of the headland.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM062.

 North Hill Tor Camp dates from the medieval period, and is classified as a promontory fort- coastal.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 North Hill Tor Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM062.